 Sister Vivien Echekwubelu

 Vivien Echekwubelu was born in Nigeria.
-She worked as a nurse in Nigeria, later coming to the United States to study for a degree in nursing.
-Sister Vivien entered the Sisters of Notre Dame de Namur in 2007, and lives in Baltimore, Maryland.
+She worked as a nurse in Nigeria and later came to the United States to study for a nursing degree.
+Sister Vivien entered the Sisters of Notre Dame de Namur in 2007 and lives in Baltimore, Maryland.

-In 2020, Sister Viven wrote the following reflection, which was published in the Global Sisters Report:
+In 2020, Sister Vivien wrote the following reflection, which was published in the Global Sisters Report:

 COVID-19 has forced many of us to review what we do and why we do it.
-It makes us feel vulnerable, but I notice that people with strong faith can navigate the uncertainty better.
+It makes us feel vulnerable, but I notice that people with strong faith can better navigate uncertainty.

 I am a Sister of Notre Dame de Namur and a full-time registered nurse working in a hospital in Baltimore, Maryland, in the neuro-stroke critical care unit.